birariro/vKestrel/README.md

 - Spring Boot Actuator
 - prometheus
 - grafana
+- thymeleaf

 ## batch job
-- Operate at 10 a.m. every day
+- Operate at 9 a.m. every day
 - It performs three tasks.
   1) Synchronize the library(resources/*.library.json)
   2) Bringing posts from the library